LKbryan777/simple-banking-app-v2/README.md

     flash('Registration failed.
 Please check your input and try again.')  # generic message return redirect(url_for('register'))
 ```
-Added a database query to check if the username or email already exists before creating a new user.
+Implemented a database query to verify whether the username or email is already in use prior to creating a new user.
-Uses a generic error message to avoid revealing which specific field is duplicated (prevents username/email enumeration attacks).
+Employs a universal error message to prevent disclosing which specific field has a duplicate (mitigating username/email enumeration attacks).

-3. **Weak Password Policy (No Complexity Enforcement)**
+3. **Inadequate Password Policy (Lack of Complexity Requirements)**

-The original registration allowed any password regardless of length or complexity, increasing risk of account compromise through weak passwords.
+The initial registration process permitted any password without restrictions on length or complexity, heightening the risk of account breaches due to weak passwords.

 ***Improvements***
 ```python